GeoffRen/OpenZWave/README.md

 # personal_backend for each linux box in each Sterling Ranch home

 This program initializes the ZWave Network, logging Alarm Level, Burglar, Ultraviolet, Luminance, Relative Humidity, and Temperature readings to an influxdb instance every 15 seconds.
-It also contains a script that can set the 'type' of all datapoints between two times in the influxdb instance to 'shower'.
+It also contains a script that can set the 'type' of all datapoints between two times in the influxdb instance to 'shower' and a script that finds your total water usage per some amount of time and transmits that data to a central influxdb on an aws instance.
+Note that write_to_main.sh will run automatically once every hour once you start it.

 ## Set-up